ananddtyagi/webpage-screenshot-mcp/README.md

 ## Installation

+### Quick Start (Claude Desktop Extension)

+For the fastest setup with Claude Desktop, simply drag and drop the `screenshot-webpage-mcp.dxt` file into Claude Desktop.
+The extension will be automatically installed and ready to use!

+### Manual Installation

-To install and build the MCP:
+To install and build the MCP from source:

 ```bash
 # Clone the repository (if you haven't already)